Temasek-Dynamics/gestelt/README.md

 # gestelt
-A swarm-focused path planning framework.
+A Receding Horizon Planning (RHP) framework with a focus on inter-robot navigation in cluttered environments.

-For simulation and deployment on a physical drone, PX4 is the firmware of choice, although it is possible to remap the topics for use with Ardupilot or any other Mavlink-compatible firmware.
+For simulation and deployment on a physical drone, PX4 is the firmware of choice, although it is possible to remap the topics for use with Ardupilot or any other Mavlink-compatible system.

 # Architecture
 <img src="docs/pictures/gestelt_architecture_24_10.png" alt="Gestelt Architecture" style="width: 1200px;"/>